Applying the $\chi^2$ Regularization Parameter Estimator by Downsampling Through Relations with The Singular Value Expansion: Introduction

 \subsection{Notation}

 We first review the notation that is adopted throughout the paper.
-All variables in boldface $\bo {x}$, $\bo {b}$, etc refer to vectors, with scalar entries e.g. $x_i$ distinguished from columns of a matrix $U$ given by $\bo u_i$.
+All variables in boldface $\bo {x}$, $\bo {b}$, etc. refer to vectors, with scalar entries e.g. $x_i$ distinguished from columns of a matrix $U$ given by $\bo u_i$.
 The proofs require the use of multiple resolutions for discretizing the functions.
 Any variable with a superscript $^{(n)}$ relates to that variable for a discretization with $n$ points, or an expansion with $n$ terms.
-In general $\lambda$ is a regularization parameter, $A$ is a system matrix for kernel $H$, the unknown continuous function is $f(t)$, samples of function $g(s)$ are assumed, and $\hat{\dot}$ indicates the coefficient of the function.
-We also use $\bo x \sim \mathcal{N}(\bo x_0, C_{\bo x})$ to indicate that $\bo x$ is a random vector following a multivariate normal distribution with mean $\bo x_0$ and covariance matrix $C_{\bo x}$. $L^2(\Omega)$ denotes the set of square integrable functions on $\Omega$.
+In general $\lambda$ is a regularization parameter, $A$ is a system matrix derived from kernel $H$, the unknown source function is $f(t)$, samples of function $g(s)$ are assumed, and for any function $f$, $\hat{f}_i$ indicates the $i^{th}$ Galerkin coefficient of the function.
+For arbitrary vector $\bf y$ we denote $\bo y \sim \mathcal{N}(\bo y_0, C)$ to indicate that $\bo y$ is a random vector following a multivariate normal distribution with expected value, $E(\bo y) = \bo y_0$ and covariance matrix $C$. $L^2(\Omega)$ denotes the linear space of square integrable functions on $\Omega$.
 The weighted norm is given by $\| \bo x\|_W^2=\bo x^T W \bo x$.
 For scalar $k$ the power $\bo x^k$ indicates the component wise power for each component of vector $\bo x$.
 We also reserve $\zeta^2$ for the variance of white noise data.